PyChina/weekly/content/Issue/issue-403.md

 - [Python 如何实现超长整数?](https://pycoders.com/link/3273/web)
     + ARPIT BHAYANI

-“Python must be doing something beautiful internally to support super long integers and today we find out what’s under the hood.
-The article goes in-depth to explain design, storage, and operations on super long integers as implemented by Python.”
+"Python must be doing something beautiful internally to support super long integers and today we find out what's under the hood.
+The article goes in-depth to explain design, storage, and operations on super long integers as implemented by Python."